 COVID-19: Managing Infection Risks During In-Person Dental Care

-While there is no conclusive evidence at this time that opportunistic airborne transmission of COVID-19 occurs after AGPs, the College has adopted a precautionary approach that prioritizes safety, including high-volume suction, isolating the procedure area, and using appropriate PPE.
+While there is no conclusive evidence that opportunistic airborne transmission of COVID-19 occurs after AGPs, the College has adopted a precautionary approach that prioritizes safety, including high-volume suction, isolating the procedure area, and using appropriate PPE.

-Royal College of Dental Surgeons of Ontario has published the guideline for all Dentists to avoid AGPs whenever possible and use the lowest aerosol-generating options when necessary.
+The Royal College of Dental Surgeons of Ontario has published several key guidelines for all dentists to avoid AGPs whenever possible and use the lowest aerosol-generating options when necessary.

 - Preparing the Operatory for Aerosol-Generating Procedures